 Note: This is point-in-time, based on registration date.
-This includes annual registrations and FP4 renewals.

 The Residential Tenancies Board (RTB) is a public body set up to support and develop a well-functioning rental housing sector.
 The RTB's remit extends to the private rental, Approved Housing Bodies (AHB), Cost Rental, and Student Specific Accommodation (SSA) sectors.
 The RTB's role is to regulate the rental sector, provide information and research to inform policy, maintain a national register of tenancies, resolve disputes between tenants and landlords, initiate an investigation into Improper Conduct by a landlord, and provide information to the public to ensure tenancies run smoothly and no issues arise.
 For more information please see www.rtb.ie.